mainkoon81/ooo-Bayesian-Introduction/README.md

          - `Laplace-distribution` as an interesting modification to the normal distribution(replacing `exp(L2-norm)` with `exp(L1-norm)` in the formula).
 A laplace centered on 0 can be used to put a strong **sparsity prior** on a variable while leaving a heavy-tail for it if the value has strong support for another value.

 ### b) Likelihood: MLE (Parameter Point Estimation)
  - `P( Data | θ )` is called likelihood of data given model parameters.
-The goal is to maximize the `likelihood probability` to choose the best θ.
+The goal is to maximize the **likelihood function probability** `L(x,x,x,x..|θ)` to choose the best θ.
  <img src="https://user-images.githubusercontent.com/31917400/65486881-8c80e500-de9d-11e9-9d6b-e8d7b8af1d09.jpg"/>

    - **The formula for likelihood is model-specific**.
    - People often use likelihood for evaluation of models: a model that gives higher likelihood to real data is better.
-   - If one also takes the prior into account, then it’s maximum a posteriori estimation (MAP). `P(Data|θ)` x `P(θ)`
-   - MLE and MAP are the same if the **prior is uniform**.
+   - If one also takes the prior into account, then it’s maximum a posteriori estimation (MAP). `P(Data|θ)` x `P(θ)`.
+What it means is that, the likelihood is now weighted with some weight coming from the prior.
+MLE and MAP are the same if the **prior is uniform**.

-### c) Posterior: MAP (Parameter Point Estimation)
+### c) Posterior: MAP (Parameter Point Estimation) - Understand your posterior model
  - `P( θ | Data )`, a posterior, is what we’re after.
 It’s a parametrized distribution over model parameters obtained from prior beliefs and data.
-The goal is to maximize the `posterior probability` to choose the best θ.
+The goal is to maximize the **posterior probability** `L(x,x,x,x..|θ)*P(θ)` that is the `value x Distribution` to choose the best θ.
  <img src="https://user-images.githubusercontent.com/31917400/66209863-49e6b600-e6b0-11e9-8668-aa2ccb4501e0.jpg"/>

    - we assume the model - Joint: `P(θ, Data)` which is `P(Data|θ)` x `P(θ)`
    - MAP can unlike MLE, avoid overfitting.
 MAP gives you the **`L2 Regularization`** term.
- - But we still anyhow prefer Full Distribution rather than just point estimate.
+ - But we still anyhow prefer to obtain Full Distribution rather than just point estimate.
 We want to address the uncertainty.
+ - They are similar, as they compute a single estimate, instead of a full distribution.

-### *c-1) Posterior: Bayesian `Inference` (Parameter Distribution Estimation) - UNDERSTANDING purpose
+### *c-1) Bayesian `Inference` (Parameter Full Distribution Estimation) - Understand your posterior model
  - "Inference" refers to how you learn parameters of your model.
+Unlike MLE and MAP, **Bayesian inference** means that it fully calculates the posterior probability distribution, hence the output is not a `single value` but a `pdf or pmf`.
+ - It's complex since we now have to deal with the **Evidence**(with the integral computation).
+But if we are allowed to use conjugation method, we can do **Bayesian inference** since it's easy.
+However, it’s not always the case in real-world applications.
+We then need to use MCMC or other algorithms as a substitute for the direct integral computation.
-There are two main flavours:
+ - There are three main flavours:
+   - **0. Conjugation method**
-   - **1. Inference using Monte Carlo sampling:** a gold standard, but slow.
+   - **1. MCMC:** a gold standard, but slow.
    - **2. Variational inference:** It is designed explicitly to trade some accuracy for speed.
 It’s drawback is that it’s model-specific, but there’s light at the end of the tunnel...

-### *d) Bayesian `Prediction` (Data value Prediction) - PREDICTION purpose.
+### *d) Bayesian `Prediction` (Data value Prediction) - Use your posterior model
-[Note:] Evidence is discussed in the process of inference. not the prediction.
+[Note] Evidence is discussed in the process of inference. not the prediction.

 Let's train data points X and Y. We want predict the new Y at the end.
 In Bayesian Prediction, the predicted value is a **weighted average** of output of our model for all possible values of parameters.
 <img src="https://user-images.githubusercontent.com/31917400/66065180-c0fc3d00-e53e-11e9-89ed-2dc98835b11b.jpg"/>